414962002/5late/CLOUDFLARE_SUMMARY.md

 &nbsp;

-## Part 1: CLOUDFLARE Implementation
+## Part 1: CLOUDFLARE IMPLEMENTATION

 ***Purpose:** Build extension with Worker integration from the start*